Images

 Range data

-Electric WLTP-Rated Driving Range (miles)222222
+| Electric WLTP-Rated Driving Range (miles) | 265 | 265 |

 Driving experience

-Otherwise, the whole ID.4 experience should be familiar if you've tried one previously.
+The whole ID.4 experience should be familiar if you've tried one previously.
 If you haven't, there's a bit to adapt to if this is your first experience of EV motoring.
 No gearstick, no handbrake, no ignition key and just the sound of silence as the fixed ratio transmission blends an almost endless wave of torque into meaningful and surprisingly rapid forward progress.

-Like Volkswagen's original post-war Beetle, base versions of this car are rear-driven and when you drive such an ID.4 in town, you quickly realise the real advantages of placing the powertrain - the electric motor and its associated single-speed auto gearbox - on the back axle, thereby freeing up the front wheels for steering duties; the result is a London taxi-like 10.2-metre turning circle.
+Like Volkswagen's original post-war Beetle, most versions of this car are rear-driven and when you drive such an ID.4 in town, you quickly realise the real advantages of placing the powertrain - the electric motor and its associated single-speed auto gearbox - on the back axle, thereby freeing up the front wheels for steering duties; the result is a London taxi-like 10.2-metre turning circle.
 Beyond the city limits, that drive format allows for a near-50:50 almost perfect weight distribution which, together with the low centre of gravity provided by the central battery pack placement, helps disguise the portly weight this SUV must carry around.
 Traction through the turns is excellent and body roll is checked by firm damping cleverly engineered for suppleness over poor surfaces.
 All of which ought to provide the recipe for a decently sporting EV - and in some ways it does.

 + More